 Please do not:

-- slide homework under my office door,
+- slide homework under my or the TAs' office doors,

 Neither of these forms of handing-in the homework will be accepted.